 Voice recognition is a technology that has definitely come of age over the past decade.

-With everything from Siri and Alexa now available as audio assistants, the ability for computers to accurately recognize and represent speech has now become an everyday reality.
+With everything from Siri, Alexa, and Google Assistant now available for smart homes and smartphones, the ability for computers to accurately recognize and represent speech has now become an everyday reality.

 This is a shame as this is one of the key areas where voice recognition can really develop, especially in a age where accessibility is key to an increasing number of people.
 And while voice recognition may be seen as a technology for those with additional needs, the truth is that when it works well it can be so much of a time saver, especially when it comes to typing up documents.

-And because there's little need to wrestle with a QWERTY keyword, voice recognition software can be used to help prevent either the occurrence or development of Carpel Tunnel Syndrome, which can otherwise be debilitating to those who have to do large volumes of typing.
+And because there's little need to wrestle with a QWERTY keyword, voice recognition software can be used to help prevent either the occurrence or development of a Repetitive Strain Injury (RSI), such as Carpel Tunnel Syndrome, which can otherwise be debilitating to those who have to do large volumes of typing.

 While voice recognition isn't yet perfect, the amount of time required to train the software to both recognize and work accurately with your voice is very much reduced these days.